optionalg/scripts/README.md

 ####cointoss/
 Simple cointoss simulation written in various languges.

+####init/
+Scripts to control utilities starting/stopping, written with chkconfig in mind.

 ####mirror-scripts/
 Scripts to mirror popular projects on a private mirror on your LAN.
 See mirror-scripts/README for more info.